zliu392/exam-project/README.md

 # EXAM: Experiment-as-Market

-A python package for EXAM, an experiment design algorithm which:
+A python package for Experiment-as-Market (EXAM), an experiment design algorithm which:

 1. produces a Pareto efficient allocation of treatment assignment probabilities;